jokergoo/ngspipeline/README.md

 ### `CO::NGSPipeline`
 This class provides 'shortcut' methods to call real methods in `CO::NGSPipeline::Tool` namespace.
 For example, we already had a method called `align` in `CO::NGSPipeline::Tool::BSseq::BSMAP`.
-In order to use this methed in a pipeline.
-You do not need to initialize the object and deal with PipelineMaker stuff.
+In order to use this methed in a pipeline, you do not need to initialize the object and deal with PipelineMaker stuff.
 Just using the 'shortcut' method:

     $pipeline->bsmap->align(@param);

-in which `$pipeline` is a pipeline object and should be initialized with a pipeline maker object.
+in which `$pipeline` is a pipeline object and should be initialized with a pipeline maker object. `$pipeline->bsmap` is a shortcut method which will initialize a `CO::NGSPipeline::Tool::BSseq::BSMAP` object and attach the pipeline maker object, finally you can call `align` method on this BSMAP object.

 ### `CO::NGSPipeline::Report`
 Scirpts for pipeline report, currently only reports for WGBS pipeline.

 ### `CO::NGSPipeline::Getopt`
-Print help message and validate input
+All established pipelines need paired-end FastQ files, so we need pathes of FastQ files and the sample names.
+Also, working directory as well as some running mode are common for all pipelines.
+Therefore, this class take charge of command line parameters, construct and print help messages, validate parameters and finally returns validated and transformed variables.

 ## `CO::Utils`
 Util methods for all `CO` classes